-SoCalGas and SDG&E argue against "the use of affordability metrics to determine affordability and recommend the incorporation of historical reference to provide the necessary context for the comparative use of affordability metrics."
-229 Cal Advocates also argued against making an absolute determination on affordability at this time, reasoning that it would be better to measure trends in the affordability metric measurements over time while keeping in mind that affordability will have a different definition for each household, depending on their circumstances.230
+provide the necessary context for the comparative use of affordability metrics."229 Cal Advocates also argued against making an absolute determination on affordability at this time, reasoning that it would be better to measure trends in the affordability metric measurements over time while keeping in mind that affordability will have a different definition for each household, depending on their circumstances.230

-CforAT took a more nuanced approach, noting that while defining affordability in absolute terms may not be feasible, it may be helpful for staff to "identify a level of affordability that prompts a more substantial analysis."
-Similarly, NDC argues that the annual Affordability Report could include a recommendation as to acceptable levels of affordability, for instance by highlighting the most extreme examples of unaffordable rates, while not drawing a bright line between utility rates that are affordable and unaffordable.
-232 metrics and methodologies to track relative affordability of essential utility services over time, and to set out a path of future implementation of those metrics and methodologies.
+CforAT took a more nuanced approach, noting that while defining affordability in absolute terms may not be feasible, it may be helpful for staff to "identify a level of affordability that prompts a more substantial analysis."231 Similarly, NDC argues that the annual Affordability Report could include a recommendation as to acceptable levels of affordability, for instance by highlighting the most extreme examples of unaffordable rates, while not drawing a bright line between utility rates that are affordable and unaffordable.232

+The scope of this proceeding is not to define in absolute terms what makes for affordable essential utility services.
+Rather, the objective of this decision is to define metrics and methodologies to track relative affordability of essential utility services over time, and to set out a path of future implementation of those metrics and methodologies.
 The determination of whether any particular measurement of affordability using the metrics adopted by this decision should be used to find that an essential utility service is affordable is left for a future Commission.